“I have always maintained that what happened was harder for my family and friends than it was for myself.” Sal, C4/5 complete

 NSW State Spinal Cord Injury Service: Sydney; 2012.

 SIA produce a wide range of publications about spinal cord injury and the adjustments that may be necessary after an injury.
-These are available through the SIA shop and our Resources section, and include a free downloadable fact sheet on the emotional impact of SCI on the family, our Moving Forward 18 booklet and forward magazine.
+These include a downloadable fact sheet on the emotional impact of SCI on the family, which is free to members.

 There are a range of different ways in which you can help us to continue to develop our services for spinal cord injured people.
 From challenging yourself to a Marathon to inviting friends over to share a fish and chip supper or simply signing up to easyfundraising.co.uk and supporting us as you shop.